vanbexlabs/vancouver-charity-drive/README.md

 Call the function `createPledge`, while passing it 3 arguments:

-- An amount (of type uint256).
-This amount should be in the natural unit of the currency (not the smallest unit). i.e. 1 (BTC)
+- An amount (of type `uint256`).
+This amount should be in the smallest unit of the currency. i.e. 100000000 for 1 BTC, 1000000000000000000 for 1 ETH.
-- The charity name that you will be pledging to (of type string). i.e "Quest Food Exchange"
+- The charity name that you will be pledging to (of type `string`). i.e "Quest Food Exchange"
-- The cryptocurrency that will be used (of type string). i.e "BTC"
+- The cryptocurrency that will be used (of type `string`). i.e "BTC"

-From there, a new pledge will have been creating, and a "PledgeCreated" event will be fired.
+From there, a new pledge will have been created, and a "PledgeCreated" event will be fired.
-A company can create multiple pledges, they are all stored in an array of pledges.
+A company can create multiple pledges, and they are all stored in an array of pledges.

 ### 3. Update a pledge (optional)